infretis/infentory/puckering/README.md

 * Has the temperature and density reached the expected values during the NPT equilibration?
 The properties are accessible using `gmx energy -f npt.edr`.
 (Hint: retaw yltsom si metsys ruoY.
 Hint2: The previous sentence is reversed to avoid spoilers.)

 # Step 2: MD run
 We are now going to perform a slightly longer MD run with the equilibrated system.
-Navigate to the `step2_md_run` folder and run an MD run with the NPT equilibrated structure.
+Navigate to the `step2_md_run` folder and run

-Use this command for the mdrun:
 ```bash
 gmx grompp -f md.mdp -p ../gromacs_input/topol.top -c ../step1_equilibration/npt/npt.gro -t ../step1_equilibration/npt/npt.cpt -o md_run.tpr
 gmx mdrun -deffnm md_run -ntomp 2 -ntmpi 1 -pin on -v -c confout.g96